naveengoyal1503/autoplugin-ai/plugins/WP_Coupon_Vault/README.md

 # WP Coupon Vault

-WP Coupon Vault is a WordPress plugin that lets you create, manage, and display exclusive coupon codes from brands.
-Boost affiliate revenue and user engagement by offering valuable discounts on your site.

 ## Features
-- Create and manage coupon codes as custom posts
+- Create and manage exclusive coupons and deals
-- Set expiry dates for coupons
 - Display coupons using a shortcode
+- Set expiry dates and affiliate URLs
+- Filter coupons by brand
-- Easy admin settings page
+- Simple admin interface for coupon management
+- Premium version offers advanced analytics, bulk import, and brand partnership tools

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-coupon-vault.php` file to your WordPress plugins directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Coupons > Add New to create your first coupon
+3. Go to Posts > Coupons to add new coupons
+4. Use the shortcode `[coupon_vault]` to display coupons on any page or post

 ## Setup
+- Add a new coupon by going to Coupons > Add New
-- Add coupon details (title, description, code, expiry)
+- Fill in the coupon details (title, description, code, expiry, URL, brand)
+- Publish the coupon
-- Use the `[coupon_vault limit="5"]` shortcode to display coupons on any page or post
+- Use the shortcode `[coupon_vault]` to display coupons
-- Customize display settings in Coupons > Settings

 ## Usage
-- Insert the shortcode in pages, posts, or widgets
-- Manage coupons and expiry dates from the admin dashboard
-- Engage users with exclusive deals and track performance
+- `[coupon_vault]` - Display all coupons
+- `[coupon_vault brand="Amazon"]` - Display coupons for a specific brand
+- `[coupon_vault limit="5"]` - Display a limited number of coupons

+## Premium Features
+Upgrade to the Pro version for:
+- Advanced analytics
+- Bulk coupon import/export
+- Brand partnership management
+- Custom coupon templates
+- Priority support

 ## Support
-For support and feature requests, visit our website or contact support.
+For support, please contact us at support@wpcouponvault.com